tanveery/recaptcha-net/README.md

 When your end-user submits the form that contains the Recaptcha control, you obviously would want to verify whether the user's answer was valid based on what was displayed in the recaptcha image.
 It is very easy to do with one or two lines.

-First of all as expected, import the namespace Recaptcha.Web in your code-behind file:
+First of all as expected, import the namespace <strong>Recaptcha.Web</strong> in your code-behind file:

 ```
 using Recaptcha.Web;
 ```

-To verify whether the user's answer is correct, call the control's Verify() method which returns RecaptchaVerificationResult.
-You can also use the control's Response property to check what the actual answer is.
+To verify whether the user's answer is correct, call the control's <strong>Verify()</strong> method which returns RecaptchaVerificationResult.
+You can also use the control's <strong>Response</strong> property to check what the actual answer is.
 Generally, you would want to use the Response property to check if the user provided a blank response which of course is always wrong:

 ```
 if (String.IsNullOrEmpty(Recaptcha1.Response))